Rainbow-Mandala Clinic

 • country

-• spirituality and ancestors (PM&C 2017; Gee et al. 2014).
+• and ancestors (PM&C 2017; Gee et al. 2014).

 The Framework is intended to guide and inform mental health and wellbeing reforms affecting First Nations people in Australia.
-It describes the importance of social and emotional wellbeing for First Nations people.
+It describes the importance of social and emotional wellbeing for First Nations people

 Contact Us